chrysocode/test-as-you-think/README.md

 To understand how version numbers change, please read the [Semantic Versioning](http://semver.org/).

 ## Release Notes

+### 0.8 version: Standard streams as a result

+- Capture the standard streams all together (stdout and stderr) to make assertions.
+- Migrate all JUnit tests to the version 5 and build test case trees.
+- Automatically analyze dependencies to fail builds if needed.
+- Open the TestAsYouThink [backlog](https://trello.com/b/EVoCzyHq) by creating a [Trello](https://trello.com) public board.

 ### 0.7 version: All testing steps as stage by stage checked functions